Bonandry/yaru-plus/readme.md

 * <b>Yaru++:</b> The normal icons theme, based on <a href="https://github.com/ubuntu/yaru">Yaru</a> icons by Canonical developers.
 It does not have dependencies on other icons themes.
 * <b>Yaru++ Color</b> Based on original Yaru, 16px icons are colourful and symlink to 24px and 32px.
 16px and 48px icons are sharpened.
 It requires dependency on Yaru++.
 * <b>Yaru++ Dark:</b> The dark version of Yaru++ for dark GUI or window manager.
 It requires dependency on Yaru++.
 * <b>Yaru++ Minimal:</b> The minimal icons theme containing only third-party icons and excluding the files that already exist in the Canonical's <a href="https://github.com/ubuntu/yaru">Yaru</a> original icons theme.
-It requires dependency on original Yaru.
+It requires dependency on original Yaru. <b>DO NOT use Snap, prefer PPA.</b>
 * <b>Yaru++ Smooth:</b> The 32px and 48px icons are symlinked to colourful scalable icons instead of sharpened icons that are hated by the perfectionists.
 It requires dependency on Yaru++.
 * <b>kYaru++:</b> Compatible with Kvantum and Qt5ct.
 It requires dependency on Yaru++.